tobealive/docs/docs/concepts/functions/anonymous-and-higher-order-functions.md

 }
 ```

-Thanks to [type aliases](../type-aliases.md), you can give names to functional types:
+Thanks to [type aliases](../type-aliases.md), you can give names to function types:

 ```v play
 type Filter = fn (string) string